-This pattern may be worked with any num-

-ber of stitches that can be divided by ten, adding three stitches,-one for the symmetry of the pattern, and two for the borders.
+This pattern may be worked with any number of stitches that can be divided by ten, adding three stitches,-one for the symmetry of the pattern, and two for the borders.

 N.B.
-The termination of each row must be exactly the same (reversed) as the commencement.
+The termination of each row must be the same (reversed) as the commencement.

-Cast on forty-three stitches; pearl one row.
+Cast on forty-three stitches ; pearl one row.

-First row-knit one; () pearl one; knit two together; knit two; bring the thread forward, knit one; bring the thread forward, knit two; knit two together.-Repeat from ().
+First row-knit one; (\) pearl one; knit two together; knit two; bring the thread forward, knit one; bring the thread forward, knit two; knit two together.-Repeat from (\).
+Finish with-pearl one; knit one.

-Second row-knit one; (^b) knit one; pearl two together; pearl one; bring the thread forward, turning it round the needle, pearl three; turn the thread round the needle, pearl one; pearl two together.-Repeat from (^b).
+Second row-knit one; (b) knit one; pearl two together; pearl one; bring the thread forward, turning it round the needle, pearl three; turn the thread round the needle, pearl one; pearl two together.--Repeat from (b).
+Finish with--knit two.

 Third row-knit one; (°) pearl one; knit two together; bring the thread forward, knit five; bring the thread forward, knit two together.-Repeat from (°).

-Fourth row-knitone; pearl two together;(d)
+Finish with-pearl one; knit one.

-bring the thread forward, turning it round the needle; pearl seven; bring the thread forward, turning it round the needle, pearl three together. -Repeat from (4).
+Fourthrow-knitone; pearl two together; () bring the thread forward, turning it round the needle; pearl seven; bring the thread forward, turning it round the needle, pearl three together.
+Repeat from ().
+Finish with-turn the thread round the needle, pearl two together; knit one.

-Fifth row-knit two; bring the thread forward, knit two; knit two together; repeat, as in the first row, from (^a).
+Fifth row-knit two; bring the thread forward, knit two; knit two together; repeat, as in the first row, from (\).
+Finish with-bring the thread forward, knit two.

-Sixth row-knit one; pearl two; bring the thread forward, turning it round the needle; pearl one; pearl two together; repeat, as in second row, from (°).
+Sixth row-knit one; pearl two; bring the thread forward, turning it round the needle, pearl one; pearl two together; repeat, as in second row, from (\).
+Finish with-turn the thread round the needle, pearl two; knit one.

 Seventh row-knit four; bring the thread forward, knit two together; repeat, as in third row, from (°).
+Finish with-bring the thread forward, knit four.

-Eighth row-knit one; pearl four; bring the thread forward, turning it round the needle, pearl three together; repeat, as in fourth row, from (4).
+Eighth row-knit one; pearl four; bring the thread forward, turning it round the needle, pearl three together; repeat, as in fourth row, from().
+Finish with-bring the thread forward, turning it round the needle, pearl four; knit one.
 Ninth row-Commence again, as at first row.